rolling-scopes-school/js-fe-course-en/tasks/coffee-house/coffee-house-week3.md

 **Maximum score for the task: 90 points**

-Scores for requirement points are specified in [Layout Requirements](#layout-requirements) section
+Scores for requirement points are specified in [Functional Requirements](#functional-requirements) section

 All disputed issues are resolved in favor of the student being assessed.